Hakka people: Bangka (in Indonesia)

-Hakka also live in Indonesia's largest tin producer islands of Bangka Belitung Islands province.
-They are the second majority ethnic group after Malays.
+Hakka also live in Indonesia's largest tin producing islands of Bangka Belitung Islands province.
+They are the second largest ethnic group after Malays.
 The Hakka population in the province is also the second largest in Indonesia after West Kalimantan's and one of the highest percentages of Chinese living in Indonesia.

 The first group of Hakka in Bangka and Belitung reached the islands in the 18th century from Guangdong.
 Many of them worked as tin mining labourers.
 Since then, they have remained on the island along with the native Malay.
-Their situation was much different from those of Chinese and native populations of other regions, where legal cultural conflicts were prevalent since the 1960s until 1999, by which Indonesian Chinese had finally regained their cultural freedoms.
+Their situation was much different from those of Chinese and native populations of other regions, where legal cultural conflicts were prevalent from the 1960s until 1999, after which Indonesian Chinese finally regained their cultural freedoms.
 Here they lived together peacefully and still practiced their customs and cultural festivals, while in other regions they were strictly banned by government legislation prior to 1999.
 Hakka on the island of Bangka spoke Hopo dialect mixed with Malay, especially in younger generations.
 Hakka spoken in Belinyu area in Bangka is considered to be standard.

 West Kalimantan (in Indonesia)

-Hakka people in Pontianak live alongside Teochew speaking Chinese.
+Hakka people in Pontianak live alongside Teochew-speaking Chinese.
 While the Teochews are dominant in the centre of Pontianak, the Hakka are more dominant in small towns along the Kapuas River in the regencies of Sanggau, Sekadau and Sintang.
-Their Hakka dialect is originally Hopo which influenced by Teochew dialect and also has vocabulary from the local Malay and Dayak tribes.
+Their Hakka dialect is originally Hopo, which was influenced by Teochew dialect and also has vocabulary from the local Malay and Dayak tribes.
 The Hakka were instrumental in the Lanfang Republic.

 The Hakka in this region are descendants of gold prospectors who migrated from China in the late 19th century.

 The Hakka in Singkawang and the surrounding regencies of Sambas, Bengkayang, Ketapang and Landak speak a different standard of Hakka dialect to the Hakkas along the Kapuas River.
-Originally West Borneo has diverse Hakka origin but during the 19th century, a large people came from Jiexi so more Hakkas in the region speak Hopo mixed with Wuhua and Huilai accents that eventually formed the dialect of Singkawang Hakka.
+Originally West Borneo had diverse Hakka origins, but during the 19th century, a large number of people came from Jiexi, so many Hakkas in the region speak Hopo mixed with Wuhua and Huilai accents that eventually formed the dialect of Singkawang Hakka.